EphemeralSapient/EphemeralSapient/README.md

 ## 🌱 Learning & Exploring

 - Currently delving into React ⚛️
-- Previous experience with ROBLOX Lua scripting and Zoho Deluge for Zobot scripting 🤖 [ and maybe for long time, I may not bother with these ]
+- Previous experience with ROBLOX Lua scripting and Zoho Deluge for Zobot scripting 🤖 [ and maybe for long time, I may not bother with these as I have no usage almost]

 ## Collaboration
 I'm always open to collaboration and discussions.
 Feel free to reach out on Discord.